 All megastructures were started with good planning.
 However, planning a construction project goes beyond 3D sketches and visual representation of the project.
-Construction project planning begins long before architects design the models and involves the expertise of project managers.
+Construction project planning, aided by advanced construction scheduling software, begins long before architects design the models and involves the expertise of project managers.

 Construction project managers can use various planning methods for their building projects.